Road user charges: light vehicles

 If you’re buying a used vehicle that is subject to RUC, make sure it is displaying a current RUC licence.

 If you buy a vehicle that doesn’t have a current RUC licence, you will be liable for any outstanding charges.
-The NZTA does not involve itself in negotiations concerning reimbursement between the previous and new owner.
+The Transport Agency does not involve itself in negotiations concerning reimbursement between the previous and newly registered persons.

 If you’re considering buying a vehicle that needs a RUC licence, call our contact centre on 0800 655 644 to find out whether the RUC licence is current.